 $10 Bitcoin bonus after your first eligible crypto trade

 What Is SoFi Active Investing?

-SoFi Active Investing allows users to buy and sell stocks and ETFs commission-free.
+SoFi Active Investing allows users to buy and sell stocks, options, and ETFs commission-free.
 As its name implies, it's targeted at active investors who want to pick and choose individual securities.
 If you prefer a passive investing approach using a portfolio of index funds, you may want to check out our SoFi Automated Investing review instead.

-As of 2021, SoFi Investing offers both taxable accounts and IRAs (Roth, Traditional, and SEP).
+SoFi Investing offers both taxable accounts and IRAs (Roth, Traditional, and SEP).
 You can contribution to an IRA up to the IRA contribution limits.

 In addition to providing comission-free brokerage services, SoFi offers some limited investing features.
 For example, you can read explainers on how stocks work, and you can start a watch list of your favorite stocks.